 You can also select a shorter time period.
 If there are reconciliation differences in a month, it is advisable to search day by day to find out on which day or days the difference occurs.
 This greatly facilitates finding the differences.
 In this case, the start and end date are set to the same date, so only the reconciliation differences for that day are searched.

 In the Reconciliation View for the month, attention is always paid to the change occurring in the month.
 The Reconciliation View shows only one accounts receivable and one accounts payable account.
-The account appears in the Reconciliation View based on which account is selected as the default account in the accounting settings.
+The account appears in the Reconciliation View based on which account is selected as the default account in the bookkeeping settings.
 If you use accounts other than the system's default accounts (Accounts Receivable and Accounts Payable), note that the Reconciliation View only uses default accounts, so for example, intercompany debts and receivables must be monitored manually.

 Finding and Correcting Reconciliation Differences